 - 1. FAR Clauses The following contract clauses are incorporated by reference from the Federal Acquisition Regulation and apply to the extent indicated.
 In all of the following clauses, "Contractor" and "Offeror" mean Seller. - 52.204-2 Security Requirements (AUG 1996).
 The reference to the Changes clause means the changes clause of this Contract.
-This clause applies only if the Contract involves access to classified material. - 52.204-25 Prohibition on Contracting for Certain Telecommunications and Video Surveillance Services or Equipment (AUG 2020).
-Paragraph (b) is deleted and replaced with the following: "Seller is prohibited from providing Buyer with covered telecommunications equipment or services, or with any equipment, systems, or services that use covered equipment or services regardless of whether that use is in performance of work under a U.S. Government contract."
-Paragraph (c) is deleted in its entirety.
-Paragraph (d)(1) is deleted and replaced with the following: "In the event Seller identifies covered telecommunications equipment or services provided to Buyer during contract performance, or Seller is notified of such by a subcontractor at any tier or any other source, Seller shall report the information in paragraph (d)(2) of this clause via email to Buyer's Authorized Procurement Representative, with the required information in the body of the email." - 52.223-3 Hazardous Material Identification and Material Safety Data (JAN 1997).
-This clause applies only if Seller delivers hazardous material under this contract. - 52.227-1 Authorization and Consent (DEC 2007). - 52.227-2 Notice and Assistance Regarding Patent and Copyright Infringement (DEC 2007).
+This clause applies only if the Contract involves access to classified material. - 52.223-3 Hazardous Material Identification and Material Safety Data (JAN 1997).
+This clause applies only if Seller delivers hazardous material under this contract. - 52.227-1 Authorization and Consent (DEC 2007). - 52.227-1 Authorization and Consent Alternate I (APR 1984). - 52.227-2 Notice and Assistance Regarding Patent and Copyright Infringement (DEC 2007).
 A copy of each notice sent to the Government shall be sent to Buyer. - 52.227-9 Refund of Royalties (APR 1984).
-This clause applies only if the amount of royalties reported during negotiation of this contract exceeds \$250. - 52.236-13 Accident Prevention (NOV 1991).
-The term "Contracting Officer" shall mean Buyer. - 52.245-1 Government Property (JAN 2017).
-This clause applies if Government property is acquired or furnished for contract performance.
-"Government" shall mean Government throughout except the first time it appears in paragraph (g)(1) when "Government" shall mean the Government or the Buyer. - 2.
+This clause applies only if the amount of royalties reported during negotiation of this contract exceeds \$250. - 52.227-10 Filing of Patent Applications Classified Subject Matter (DEC 2007). - 52.236-13 Accident Prevention (NOV 1991).
+The term "Contracting Officer" shall mean Buyer. - 2.
 DoD FAR Supplement Clauses DoD Contracts.
 The following contract clauses are incorporated by reference from the Department of Defense Federal Acquisition Regulation Supplement and apply to the extent indicated.
 In all of the following clauses, "Contractor" and "Offeror" mean Seller except as otherwise noted. - 252.204-7012 Safeguarding Covered Defense Information and Cyber Incident Reporting (OCT 2016).
 This clause applies if the Contract is for operationally critical support or where performance will involve a covered contractor information system.
 The term "contractor" retains its original meaning wherever the word is not capitalized.
 In the terms "Contractor attributional/proprietary information," "Contractor information system" and "covered contractor information system," the term "contractor" also retains its original meaning.
 In paragraph (b)(2), the applicable security standard that applies to this Contract is NIST SP 800-171, Revision 1.
 In paragraphs (d) and (g), "Contracting Officer" shall mean "Contracting Officer or Buyer."
 In paragraph (m)(2), the term "prime Contractor" retains its original meaning.
 In accordance with paragraph (m)(2)(i), Seller shall notify Buyer when submitting a request to the Contracting Officer to vary from NIST SP 800-171, Revision 1.
 Reporting to Buyer in accordance with (m)(2)(ii) shall be accomplished via abuse@Boeing.com with a copy to the Buyer's Authorized Procurement Representative.
 The Boeing 1st tier subcontractor promptly shall report lower tier subcontractor information it receives.